 Injury claims can seem uncertain due to the many variables involved in the claims process.
 While settling an injury claim will take time, there may be a point where you begin to wonder why your case is taking so long.

 Today, we will share five key factors that can influence the timeline of your personal injury claim.
-We hope to provide some clarity during what a confusing and frustrating time can be.
+We hope to clarify what a confusing and frustrating time can be.

 Liability is Contested

 One of the most common reasons an injury claim may take longer to settle is if liability is contested.
 The at-fault party (or their insurance company) does not believe they are responsible for the accident.

-Texas is a proportional responsibility state.
-Meaning, that fault for every party is assessed in every case.
+Texas is a proportional responsibility state, which means that fault for every party is assessed in every case.
 When the parties disagree on the degree of responsibility, the case will take longer to resolve.

 Scenario: Imagine walking in a parking lot when you were suddenly struck by a car.
 You suffered some severe injuries because of the accident.
 When you spoke to the driver, they claimed that the accident was not their fault because another car had backed into them, causing them to veer into you.

 Medical Treatment is Ongoing

 Another common reason that injury claims take longer to settle is if the victim is still receiving medical treatment.
 It can be challenging to determine the full extent of someone’s injuries when they are still healing.
 It is often best to wait until the treatment has been completed before moving forward with a settlement.
 This way, you can be sure that you receive compensation for all your injuries.